exercism/java/exercises/practice/isbn-verifier/.approaches/chars-foreach/content.md

 If the `char` is an `X` and the position is `9` (position `9` being at the end of a string whose length is `10`), then `10` is added to the `sum`, `pos` is incremented, and the function returns.

-If none of those legal conditions apply, then the `char` is illegal and `allValidChars` is set to false.
+If none of those legal conditions apply, then the codepoint is illegal and `allValidChars` is set to false.

 After the `forEach()` is done, the `isValid()` function returns a call to the object's `isIsbn()` method.
 The `isIsbn()` method first checks if all chars are valid.
 If not, then the `&&` operator [short circuits][short-circuit] and returns false from the function.
 If it is `true`, it then checks if the position is `10`.
 If not, then the `&&` operator [short circuits][short-circuit] and returns false from the function.
-If `true`, then the last check is if the sum is evenly divisible by `11`.
+If `true`, then the last check is if the `sum` is evenly divisible by `11`.
 If all of the checks are `true`, the function returns `true`.

 [chars]: https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/String.html#chars()